 Which is the best tool for copying a large directory tree locally?

 Recently we had to move a full Cassandra backup to another cluster of machines (another Datacenter on Cassandra’s jargon).
 Although it can be achieved using DC replication we opted for a more conservative approach and not change production configurations neither increase its load due data streaming.
-This post is quick comparison to find out which tool would perform better for copying a large directory tree locally.
-The Data One of our Cassandra’s clusters contains 12 nodes, each node has 532Gb of data distributed among 1,753,200 files (the /var/lib/cassandra folder).
-Continue Reading »
+This post is quick comparison to find out which tool would perform better for copying a large directory tree locally. ## The Data One of our Cassandra’s clusters contains 12 nodes, each node has 532Gb of data distributed among 1,753,200 files (the /var/lib/cassandra folder).

 Tips & Tricks to migrate MySQL between datacenters